 What is the Nania Luxe Imax car seat like?

 First impressions of the Nania were that it is very sturdy, very padded and very large.
 Fitting the seat was easy, using the ISOFIX fastenings in our car.
 The instructions for the seat come with a list of compatible models; it can be used in the majority of modern cars.

-Once fitted, our main tester of the Nania was my son Ted, who turned two a month ago, and who currently gets from A to B in a Maxi-Cosi seat we’ve had since he was about nine months old.
+Once fitted, our main tester of the Nania was my son Ted, who had just turned two when we tested it.
+Previously he had been getting from A to B in a Maxi-Cosi seat we had since he was about nine months old.